 Best Ways to Save Tomato Seeds

-Clean Seeds with Fermentation
+Clean Saved Tomato Seeds with Fermentation

 The gelatinous sac that surrounds each tomato seed inhibits germination.
 Fermentation is done to clean the seeds.
-Allow the mixture of tomato gel and water at room temperature for 24 hours to let the gell slough off.
+Allow the mixture of tomato gel and water at room temperature for 24 hours to let the gel slough off.
 The big seeds at the bottom of the container should be rinsed well in a strainer.
 Dry your seeds on a paper plate until they feel dry and papery.
 They should crack when you fold them in half with tweezers.
-Your tomato seeds would stay viable for 4 to 6 years when you store them in a cool and dry storage.
+Your tomato seeds would stay viable for 4 to 6 years when you store them in cool and dry storage.

 Pick out the large tomato seeds and dry them on a paper plate, seed discs, coffee filter, paper towel, or toilet tissue.
 The material where you’ll dry your seeds should be enough to fit your seed trays.
 Doing this process will make your seeds viable for only a year or two.